 The glmnet package by Friedman et al. [Regularization paths for generalized linear models via coordinate descent, J. Statist.
 Softw.
-33 (2010), pp. 1-22] is an extremely fast implementation of the standard coordinate descent algorithm for solving $\ell_1$ penalized learning problems.
-In this paper, we consider a family of coordinate majorization descent algorithms for solving the $\ell_1$ penalized learning problems by replacing each coordinate descent step with a coordinate-wise majorization descent operation.
+33 (2010), pp. 1-22] is an extremely fast implementation of the standard coordinate descent algorithm for solving l_1 penalized learning problems.
+In this paper, we consider a family of coordinate majorization descent algorithms for solving the l_1 penalized learning problems.
+In this paper, we consider a family of coordinate descent step with a coordinate-wise majorization descent operation.
 Numerical experiments show that this simple modification can lead to substantial improvement in speed when the predictors have moderate or high correlations.